 - (a) The proposed system shall be designed to achieve hydraulic neutrality by limiting the design peak discharge from the development (post-construction) to not greater than the existing design peak discharge (pre-development) in all flood events up to and including the 1% AEP rainfall event. - (b) Storage for larger, multiple lot developments requires special design, as outlined in Section 4.4.2 Stormwater detention. - (c) For residential detention structures, a 10% and 1% AEP event using the Wellington Water Reference Guide for Design Storm Hydrology, shall be used to determine runoff and detention volumes. - (i) Wellington Water has developed a set of Approved Solutions for Hydraulic Neutrality.
 These approved solutions focus on stormwater detention are suitable for developments of one to ten residential buildings.
-The approved solutions are available online or on request. - (d) Consideration shall be made to providing suitable access for regular maintenance of the outlet and storage volume. - (e) The attenuation facility shall generally be privately owned and maintained and placed on private property, and: - (i) The facility shall be protected by private easement where required. - (f) The secondary flow path due to outlet blockage shall not be a buried overflow pipe connection, but by an appropriate and visible overland flow to an approved outfall or public system.
-This is to provide a visible indicator to the owner for the requirement for maintenance.
+The approved solutions are available on the Wellington Water webpageonline or on request.